 “But God shows his love for us in that while we were still sinners, Christ died for us.”Romans 5:8

-We are comforted by knowing that the same God that sent Christ for us while we were still sinners is the same God that watches over us now.
+We are comforted by knowing that the same God that sent his son, Christ Jesus, for us while we were still sinners is the same God that watches over us now.
 Ultimately, we are comforted because we know the One who is in control of this storm.

 God has already given us his son, and that becomes our stronghold and promise that God is with us.